idovitz/amdisp4/README.md

 ## License

-GPL-2.0 — same as the upstream Linux kernel ISP4 driver.
+Same as the upstream Linux kernel ISP4 driver.